 I also have an open-door policy, posted on my office door as follows: "If my door is open (even just a bit) feel free to knock and come in. - Bro.
 Colton"

 1.5 Students with Special Needs

-If you have need for accommodations for special learning needs or physical impairments, please see me as soon as possible.
+If you require accommodation for special learning needs or physical impairments, please see me as soon as possible.

 1.6 Subject to Change